INFODEMIC: Global Conversations on Science and Misinformation

 Created completely under lockdown with participants from the Aspen Global Congress on Scientific Thinking & Action, this six-part documentary series covers a wide range of topics from climate change to governments ignoring science to busting the myths of pseudoscience, conspiracy theories, and the paranormal.

-Our public launch event featured the series executive producers and an international group of science experts.
+The public launch event featured the series executive producers and an international group of science experts.

 INFODEMIC: Global Conversations on Science and Misinformation was written and directed by Robyn Rosenfeld and executive produced by Robyn Rosenfeld and Aaron F. Mertz.